wuman0173/CISC3150-HW6/README.md

 NOT EX.
 1+1

-Difficulties: Tripping the NotEnoughNumbersException.
+Difficulties:  Getting the NotEnoughNumbersException to work.
 More info in java file.
 (NOT SOLVED)

 PS: Did not overload functions to allow integer arthimitic + answers.